 Our Diploma in Teaching Pilates, held in West Yorkshire, aims to give you a strong foundation to build or develop a new career.

 This course comes highly recommended by our past students due to the depth of knowledge, the standard

 of teaching and the exceptional skills they have gained.
 This has given them the competitive edge in

 the workplace.
 Our course is very comprehensive and covers functional anatomy alongside the practical

 motivational and programming skills needed to become a successful Pilates Instructor.

 PROGRESSIVE MATWORK 1 - 1 DAY COURSE

-NEXT COURSE DATE: 25TH MARCH
+NEXT COURSE DATE: TBC

 This course will give you new ideas and exercises to refresh and inspire your Pilates repertoire.
 It will build on the knowledge and skills gained in Matwork Pilates.
 It progresses and advances Joseph Pilates and Modern Pilates’ exercises as well as looking at the physiological changes that take place.

 The course also looks at advanced teaching and develops your collection of exercises.
 This course is also open to teachers who have qualified with other Pilates organisations at Level 3.
 This inspirational pilates day will give you an abundance of ideas and exercises to ensure your classes are creative and progressive